 The FEH statistical methods for flood estimation are based on flood frequency curves which define a relationship between the size of a flood (peak flow) and the return period (expected frequency of occurrence).

-Further information can be found in our Supporting Literature.
+Further information can be found in our online user guide.